Mack Scogin Merrill Elam

 Mack Scogin Merrill Elam Architects is an American architecture firm based in Atlanta, Georgia.
 The two principal architects are husband and wife Mack Scogin and Merrill Elam.
-The firm was first founded in 1984 as Parker and Scogin, and later, from 1984 to 2000, as Scogin Elam and Bray, and from 2000 as Mack Scogin Merrill Elam Architects.
+The firm was founded in 1984 as Parker and Scogin, but was reorganized as Scogin Elam and Bray until 2000, when it became Mack Scogin Merrill Elam Architects.
 The architects are well known for their modernist buildings, often playing on polemical themes.
 The architects have received numerous architectural prizes and awards for their works.

 Background

 The firm was founded in 1984 as Parker and Scogin.
 It later became Scogin, Elam and Bray (with Mack Scogin, Merrill Elam and Lloyd Bray).
 It became Mack Scogin Merrill Elam Architects in 2000.

 Mack Scogin studied architecture at Georgia Institute of Technology and became Professor of Architecture at Harvard University Graduate School of Design, where he was chairman of the Department of Architecture from 1990 to 1995.

 Merrill Elam first studied architecture at Georgia Institute of Technology, completing a Bachelor of Architecture degree in 1971, before completing a master's degree in business administration at Georgia State University in 1982.
 She has held several positions in schools of architecture in the USA and Canada.